About our maps

 This works, even for those locations without names.
 You can search by building and room number, like 110 b01, which will return the Copeland Theatre (room B01) in the Spot (building 110).

-The search tool changes scope depending on where you are within the site.
+The quick search tool changes scope depending on where you are within the site.
 On 'generic' pages, like the home page, or the directions page, the search is across all campuses.
-Once you're in a campus section, though, the search is only within that campus.
+Once you're in a campus section, the search is only within that campus.

 Seeing where you are works just like Google, Apple, or any other maps.
 Clicking the target icon on the right side of the map shows (with permission), your location close as possible.